nakamorg/calbridge/README.md

 # Features
 - Synchronize calendar events from CalDAV.
-- Send calendar invites through SMTP.
+- Read calendar events from your caldav server and sends invitations using email.
-- Read calendar invites from IMAP.
+- Read calendar invites from emails using IMAP and add those to your caldav server.
-- Multi user support
+- Multi user support.
 - (Planned) Run continuously
 - (Planned) Handle all users concurrently